 Let’s assume you get a contract phone.
 I recommend using it as is for at least a week or two until you figure out which apps are useful and which ones are preinstalled filler.
 Once you have, start carefully removing or disabling the unwanted apps until you’re sure you haven’t disrupted something you use.
 You’ll free up a noticeable amount of memory and reduce your battery use.
 On top of that, I have a few apps I can recommend, all of which are free on Android as of this writing:

-- Hyperdia: For quick train travel information, Hyperdia is the most reliable English-language app I’ve found.
+- Japan Official Travel App: For quick train travel information, the most reliable English-language app I’ve found is Japan’s official one for tourists.
 It will give you multiple routes (if available) from all available train lines based on speed, price, or minimal transfers.
-It’s been wrong only a very few times in the first two years I’ve used it.
-(It seems the Apple version of this app has a small monthly fee.
-However, the website is always free: http://www.hyperdia.com/en/)

 - LINE: When it comes to social media and apps, LINE is a necessity for making friends.
 Many Japanese have Facebook accounts, but there are also many who don’t and have no interest.
 LINE, however, is commonplace in both Japan and Korea.
 If you want to keep in touch with new friends, you need it.